How Can a Methadone Clinic Lead me to Recovery from Heroin Addiction?

 Overall, the methadone clinic treatment approach provides a level of care not available through traditional treatment programs.
 For someone dealing with a severe or long-term heroin addiction problem, methadone’s ability to support and strengthen the brain’s functional capacity offers the best chance at breaking heroin’s hold over his or her life.

-If you’ve reached the point where you’re considering heroin addiction treatment and need help finding treatment that meets your needs, call our toll-free helpline at 800-678-5931(Who Answers?) to speak with one of our addiction counselors.
+If you’ve reached the point where you’re considering heroin addiction treatment and need help finding treatment that meets your needs, call our toll-free helpline at 800-678-5931(Paid Advertiser) to speak with one of our addiction counselors.

 Looking for Help?